xemantic/shader-web-background/README.md

 </script>
 ```

-Note: the shader name `image` should match the one defined as shader `id` attribute.
+:warning: Note: the shader name `image` should match the one defined as
+shader `id` attribute.

 ### 4. Specify fallback (optional)